AnshSSonkhia/Hub/README.md

 For more advanced data pipelines like uploading large datasets or applying many transformations, please see [docs](http://docs.activeloop.ai).

 ## Things you can do with Hub
-* Store large datasets with version-control
+* Store large datasets with version-control!
-* Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
+* Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions!
-* Access from multiple machines simultaneously
+* Access from multiple machines simultaneously!
 * Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.
-* Create arrays as big as you want
+* Create arrays as big as you want!
 * Take a quick look on your data without redundant manipulations/in a matter of seconds/etc.

 ## Use Cases